cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 Skeletonizing a repository standardizes our development setup and environment, and enables our [Lineage GitHub Action](https://github.com/cisagov/action-lineage/) to keep the repository updated and standardized.
-The purpose of the instruction here is to skeletonize an existing non-skeletonized repository.
+The purpose of the instructions here is to describe how to skeletonize an existing non-skeletonized repository.

 ## About ##